-Most modern motors have a variable-speed drive which uses a frequency inverter employing semiconductor devices (IGBTs).
-The switching techniques used generate high rates of change of voltage which can cause undesirable effects on the motor, depending on particular application requirements.
+Most modern motors have a variable-speed drive that uses a frequency inverter employing semiconductor devices (IGBTs).
+The switching techniques used to generate high rates of change of voltage can cause undesirable effects on the motor, depending on particular application requirements.

 The conventional solution is to fit a low-pass filter at the output terminals of the frequency - inverter which reduces the differential - mode interference (Symmetrical) to a smooth sinusoidal waveform with a ripple content of less than 5%.

 However, there are some instances where this solution is inadequate, particularly in applications where there are common-mode (asymmetric), high-frequency disturbances and the reliability of the motor is of utmost importance or the replacement of a motor would be expensive.
 Common-mode interference can cause capacitance coupling through the stator, rotor, bearings, frame, and connected equipment which will cause pulsed currents to circulate.

 There is a solution to this problem which involves the combined use of a conventional differential mode and a common-mode output filter made by REO Inductive Components.
 This eliminates the bearing damage caused by heat and pitting as a result of circulating pulsing currents.
 There are other benefits as well.....

 - Unlimited cable lengths between the frequency inverter and motor can be used

 - Higher switching frequencies > 8kHz can be used

 - Audible noise is reduced

 - Reduced cable and eddy current losses so a smaller drive may be employed (cost saving)